-Not only that, to build a strong case for compensation, you will need to establish proof of your injuries.
-Because head and brain injuries are "invisible" it can be more difficult to prove injury than with other, more obvious, personal injuries.
-Any emotional trauma like depression or anxiety will also be difficult to show.
+To build a strong case for compensation, you will first need to establish proof of your injuries.
+Because head and brain injuries are "invisible," it can be more difficult to prove that you suffered an injury than with other, more obvious personal injuries.
+An attorney can help build your case.

-If you've fallen victim to a serious head injury or traumatic brain injury in Texas, you aren't alone.
-Here are a few resources to help you through your injuries and the recovery process.
+If you've fallen victim to a serious head injury or traumatic brain injury in Texas, take comfort in knowing you aren't alone.
+Here are a few resources to help you through your injuries and the recovery process:

 - Brainline – Preventing, Treating, and Living with TBI

 - More resources for brain injuries

 Good luck with your recovery!
 Here at Enjuris, we’re wishing you the best.